Alprostadil: A type of drug called a vasodilator. These drugs can increase blood flow by expanding blood vessels.

 Delayed ejaculation: A delayed ability to ejaculate either during intercourse or with manual stimulation.

-Depression: A disorder characterized by feelings of extreme sadness, guilt, helplessness and hopelessness, and thoughts of death.
+Depression: A disorder characterized by feelings of extreme sadness, loss of interest in daily activities, guilt, helplessness and hopelessness, and thoughts of death.

 Diagnosis: The process by which a doctor determines what disease a patient has by studying the patient's symptoms and medical history, and analyzing any tests performed (blood tests, urine tests, brain scans, etc.)